 Craig Collins, Senior Lawyer and Mentor at Leo Cussen, explains that mentoring is how lawyers learn in practice: “You won’t be reading textbooks, but you will be tapping into the unwritten knowledge, experience, and wisdom of more senior colleagues.
 Great mentoring is a fast-track to achieving competence, confidence and even mastery as a lawyer.”
 And these are the benefits that are there to be reaped – you get an insight into life as a legal professional, you have greater access to networks and contacts, they can guide you through ‘sticky’ situations and provide you with support and confidence.

 Julie Anderson, Lawyer and Mentor at Leo Cussen, understands the importance of being of a mentor to a law graduate: “It is such an asset to have a mentor, who is dedicated to guiding you and helping you find answers when you need them.”
 Julie works closely with our WA law grads and often stays in contact with them long after they have completed the course.

 The mentors at Leo Cussen, like Craig Collins and Julie Anderson, are dedicated to supporting law graduates – they are your champions as you enter the legal industry.
 They want to give back to the next generation of lawyers coming through, helping impart their own learnings and acting as a sounding board.
-It’s a best practice introduction to the industry, as they offer insights to help graduates find their career pathway post-law school.
+It’s a best practice introduction to the profession, as they offer insights to help graduates be the Whole Lawyer.